This plant-based recipe makes the perfect vegan holiday main course!

 The light and warm kick of the onion and garlic are complemented by the woody-herbs, rosemary and thyme.
 Spinach and walnuts contribute some much-needed heartiness to our Vegan Mushroom Wellington, while the vinegar and Dijon mustard add a final bit of zing!

 Of course, we can’t forget the final — and perhaps one of the most scrumptious ingredients — the puff pastry!
-While puff pastry is traditionally made with egg and butter, several vegan options are available.
+While puff pastry is traditionally made with egg and butter, a few vegan options are available in most grocery stores.
 This final ingredient literally ties everything together, to create one seriously delicious vegan-friendly meal!

 Simpler Than You Might Think!